 Island Fertility is a full-service fertility practice in collaboration with Stony Brook Medicine, directed by James Stelling, MD.
 It has been a long-time dream of Dr. Stelling along with his partner, Bradley Trivax, MD, to build a community practice that can provide all types of fertility treatment in a warm, compassionate atmosphere, encompassing state-of-the-art andrology and embryology laboratories ready to provide the highest quality and most advanced technology available for our patients.
 Our physicians are board-certified reproductive endocrinologists and are the most qualified doctors to diagnose and treat fertility preservation and infertility problems.
-Our team consists of Dr. Richard Bronson, Dr. Avner Hershlag, Dr. James Stelling, Dr. Bradley Trivax and Dr. Lauren Zakarin Safier.
+Our team consists of Dr. Richard Bronson, Dr. Avner Hershlag, Dr. James Stelling, Dr. Bradley Trivax, Dr. Lauren Zakarin Safier and Dr. Chantai Sullivan-Pyke.

 Our primary location is a full-service fertility practice.
 We have the capabilities to diagnose any type of infertility, for the most part, on-site, with minimal need to refer you out for further testing.
 We provide on-site cycle monitoring, ovulation induction, intrauterine insemination (IUI), fertility preservation, sperm cryopreservation, oocyte cryopreservation, in vitro fertilization (IVF), embryo cryopreservation and preimplantation genetic testing (PGT) of embryos.
 Our endocrinology lab is running state-of-the-art reproductive hormone analysis on the Roche Cobas e411.